Because it is disposable it doesn’t mean it goes away …

 My art practice reflects on the plastic waste of our consumerist society.

-I collect and use plastic waste found on beaches, streets and around my studio here or overseas, to create large monochromatic plastic installations.
+I collect and use plastic waste found on beaches, streets and around my studios here or overseas, to create large monochromatic plastic installations.

 Plastic makes its way into our environment and our waterways to end up into our seas.

 Plastic greatly impacts sea and bird life causing entanglement which restrict movement, feeding and cause starvation.

 My aim with my installations is to work towards giving a sense of the titanic problem we have in front of us all and not really take in.

 Plastic spreads far and wide around the globe and is cause for our immediate action worldwide.